JonoSax/IdentityVisualisation/README.md

     - Create unit testing and validation

+    - Enable the ability to track identities with multiple roles

     - Create reports which explicilty address ISO standards

+    - From identified roles, model the roles which minimise errors for specific individuals
+        - Recommend the entitlements which would minimise the number of entitlements needed to be exceptional (ADDING only)

+    - Implement a Shepard plot to report on the actual distance vs fitted distance for validation purposes

+    - Make the reports display in html rather than as an excel doc (makes it nicer to view and more interactive)

     - Get the excel writing/reporting capabilities
         - RBAC: